 The Notes are expected to be rated B by Fitch and B3 by Moody's and Angola has been assigned a long-term foreign current debt rating of B (stable outlook) by Fitch, B3 (stable outlook) by Moody's and B- (stable) by Standard & Poor's Credit Market Services Europe Limited ("S&P").
+However, on 7 February 2018, Moody's placed Angola's ratings under review for downgrade.
 Each of Fitch, S&P and Moody's is established in the European Union and registered under the CRA Regulation.
 The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed herein, and other factors that may affect the value of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organization.

-The Republic has no obligation to inform Noteholders of any revision, downgrade or withdrawal of its current or future sovereign credit ratings.
+The Republic has no obligation to inform Noteholders of either Series of Notes of any revision, downgrade or withdrawal of its current or future sovereign credit ratings.
 A revision, suspension, downgrade or withdrawal at any time of a credit rating assigned to the Republic may adversely affect the market price of the Notes.